 Like Budget Renovation?
 We have lots of ideas!

-Frequently asked Questions
+Frequently Asked Questions

 We used Aspect Tile in Storm Cloud.
 You can find it here.

-The information out there as to how long they can last ranges wildly but based on our experience that it will at least last a few years if installed properly.
+The information out there as to how long they can last varies wildly but based on our experience that it will at least last a few years if installed properly.
 Installation, moisture, and heat exposure can all affect how well it adheres and how long it will last.

 Yes!
 Make sure the surface is free of any dirt and press firmly.
 While it will work best on flat tiles, you can do it over rough surface tiles if you use a liquid adhesive like liquid nails.
 You only need a 5-6 pea-sized dots of adhesive for a 3×6 tile.